- Co-founded Monthly Review Press and the Marxian magazine, "Monthly Review"

 Marxist author Paul Marlor Sweezy co-founded and edited (with Leo Huberman) the Marxian “independent socialist” magazine Monthly Review.
 Sweezy and Huberman were “two old-line, pro-Soviet Marxists,” writes historian Ronald Radosh, noting that they called themselves “independent socialists” only because they “had minor differences with the tactics and organizational demands of the official American Communist Party.”
 The economist John Kenneth Galbraith once called Sweezy “the most noted American Marxist scholar” of the second half of the twentieth century.

-Born in April 10, 1910 in New York City, Paul Sweezy was the son of Everett B. Sweezy, Vice President of the First National Bank of New York.
+Born in April 10, 1910 in the Bronx, New York, Paul Sweezy was the son of Everett B. Sweezy, Vice President of the First National Bank of New York.
 Paul was educated at the elite New England boarding school Philips Exeter Academy and then at Harvard University, where he was editor of the campus newspaper, The Harvard Crimson.

 After graduating from Harvard with an economics degree in 1932, Sweezy spent a year at the Fabian socialist London School of Economics.
 He then went to Europe in hopes of studying under Austrian free-market economist Friedrich von Hayek but fell, instead, under the spell of: (a) socialist professor Harold Laski; (b) young left-wing teacher Joan Robinson (who later became a Maoist and a formative influence on Arianna Huffington); and (c) Leon Trotsky’s newly translated History of the Russian Revolution.
 Sweezy emerged from these influences, in his own description, “a convinced but very ignorant Marxist.”
 “While [Sweezy] never joined the Communist Party,” wrote socialist biographer Nick Beams in 2004, “he later recalled that he might easily have done so, indicating that he had no significant differences with its political orientation.”